What is a Backlink?

 How to get quality backlinks

 Earning backlinks takes time but pays off.
-Effective approaches include:
+White-hat strategies that still work in 2026 include:

-- Create link-worthy content — Original research, in-depth guides, tools, or data that others want to cite or share.
+- Create link-worthy content - Original research, surveys, in-depth guides, free tools, calculators, or data visualizations that others want to cite or embed.

 - Guest posting - Write useful articles for relevant blogs or publications and include a natural link back to your site in the author bio or content.

-- Trusted directories — Get listed in reputable directories in your niche (like ListYourProject).
-Ensure they are selective and relevant.
+- Trusted directories - Get listed in reputable, selective directories in your niche (like ListYourProject).
+Avoid mass-submit services that blast your URL everywhere.

-- Relationships — Build genuine connections with bloggers, journalists, and influencers who may link to or mention you.
+- Relationships - Build genuine connections with bloggers, podcasters, and partners who may link to or mention you organically.

 What to avoid